ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/Object_Oriented_Progrmming/README.md

 - State: It is represented by attributes of an object and reflects the properties of an object.
 - Behavior: It is represented by the methods of an object and also reflects how an object interacts with other objects.
 - Identity: It represents the unique reference of an object, which distinguishes it from other objects.
+-
+---
+## What is OOP ?
+Object-Oriented Programming (OOP) is a structured way to design and build software that is scalable, maintainable, and reusable.
+Instead of writing procedural code, OOP organizes logic around objects that represent real-world entities.

 ---
 The 4 Pillars Context